RobotWebTools/rclnodejs/web/README.md

 import { connect } from 'rclnodejs/web'; // or via esm.sh in a <script type="module">
 ```

-The type-only import loads ROS declarations and is erased at runtime.
-Omit it in JavaScript.
+The type-only import supplies ROS declarations; omit it in JavaScript.

-`connect()` accepts three URL shapes — the SDK picks transport(s)
-from the scheme:
+Select transports with `connect()`:

 | You want…                          | Pass                                                            |
 | ---------------------------------- | --------------------------------------------------------------- |